-An increasingly popular subject, this IB diploma in Psychology is a fascinating area of study.
+An increasingly popular subject, in Year 12 we follow the OCR A ‘Level in Psychology and in Year 13 we follow the IB Diploma.
+Psychology is a fascinating area of study.
 It will help you understand human behaviour and mental processes and allow you to better understand how we think act and feel.
 Most importantly students of psychology will gain a greater understanding of themselves and appreciate the diversity of human behaviour; making them culturally competent and globally engaged citizens.

-During the course, you will examine the different influences that create mental processes then explore how these influences show themselves in real life situations.
-It puts particular emphasis on being scientific, analytical, rigorous and ethical; what you learn is based on research and you will also conduct research to test your own ideas and to challenge the ideas of others.
+During the study of Psychology, you will examine the different influences that create mental processes then explore how these influences show themselves in real life situations.
+It puts particular emphasis on being scientific, analytical, rigorous and ethical.
+What you learn is based on research and you will also conduct research to test your own ideas and to challenge the ideas of others.

-At the Beaconsfield School we cover the three core approaches to psychology by following a themantic units of study.
+If studying the IB Diploma we follow thematic units of study.
 In Year one you will look at Social Influence, Criminology; and PTSD.
-In year two you will look at the topics of Love & Marriage, Globalization & Behaviour; and Technology and Cognition.
+In year two you will look at the topics of Love & Marriage, Globalization & Behaviour, and Technology and Cognition.